stepchowfun/book/README.md

-# Foundations of Functional Programming
+# Elements of Programming Language Theory

 [![Build Status](https://travis-ci.org/stepchowfun/book.svg?branch=master)](https://travis-ci.org/stepchowfun/book)

-This is a book about functional programming.
+This is a book about the theory of programming languages.

-Copyright © 2019 Stephan Boyer.
+Copyright © 2020 Stephan Boyer.
 All rights reserved.